Automating Figma to CSS Variable Sync Pipelines

 }

 Important: The Figma REST API’s /styles endpoint returns style metadata (name, type, description) but not resolved values (hex colors, font sizes).
-To extract resolved values, use the Variables REST API (requires Enterprise plan) or a Figma plugin such as Tokens Studio that exports a fully-resolved JSON file.
+To extract resolved values, use the Figma Variables API (requires Enterprise plan) or a Figma plugin such as Tokens Studio that exports a fully-resolved JSON file.

 3. Normalize Output to W3C DTCG Format: Pipe the raw output through a mapper that aligns with the W3C Design Tokens Community Group specification ($value, $type, $description).